Wanna know the REAL “Law of Attraction?”

 What about the guy shouting at you to try his homemade beef jerky while you’re walking by and minding your own business at the farmers market?

-Even if you were interested in whatever these people were selling, aggression and desperation are both turn-offs, right?
+Even if you were interested in whatever these people were selling, their eagerness to make a sale is a bit of a turn-off, right?

 Your prospects play by the same rules!

-You can knock down people’s doors and hope that they respond to what it is you have to say.
+You can figuratively knock down people’s doors and hope they respond positively.

-Or you can attract people through content that speak to their needs.
+Or you can attract them through creating content that speaks to their needs so they come to you.

-And while people love buying things, they don’t like is being SOLD.
+It’s a truism that people love buying things, but they hate being SOLD.

 Sure, they might not slam the proverbial door in your face, but their answer to your pitch will ultimately be a resounding “no.”

-Not only is this act of chasing down prospects time-consuming and ineffective, it’s downright exhausting.
+Not only is this act of chasing down prospects time-consuming and ineffective, it’s downright exhausting and terribly unattractive.

-If you’re wearing yourself down trying to hunt your next sale, it’s time to make a change!
+So if you’re wearing yourself down while hunting for your next sale, it’s time to make a change!

-It’s so much easier to strategize and brand yourself as a valued resource, versus the budget option in the eyes on your prospects.
+It’s so much easier to brand yourself as a valuable resource, versus acting like the “budget option” of being too eager beaver the eyes on your prospects.

 You can transform your marketing practically overnight

-When you create content that resonates with the desires and pain points of your audience, you’re sowing the seeds of passive marketing.
+When you create evergreen content that resonates with the desires and pain points of your audience, you’re sowing the seeds of perpetual, passive marketing.

-When you run ads that grab the attention of your prospects and encourage them to click, you know that your message is connecting.
+When you run ads that grab the attention of your prospects and gets them to click, you know your message is connecting.

-And when you plant a trail of breadcrumbs so your prospects can investigate what you have to offer, you become so much more than a commodity—you become a valued, scarce resource.
+When you plant a trail of breadcrumbs so your prospects can investigate what you have to offer, you become so much more than a commodity—

-So rather than worry about where your next customer is coming from or trying to pursue your prospects, encourage them to come to you!
+So rather than worry about where your next customer is coming from or trying to pursue your prospects, facilitate them coming to you!

 The alternative is the desperate, face-to-face approach that’s time-consuming and more like taking shots in the dark.